-The big idea for this month was to recognize that you and I have to prioritze in the right way to have the kind of success that is meaningful to us.
+The big idea for this month is to recognize that you and I have to prioritze in the right way to have the kind of success that is extraordinary.
 Below is my method for getting a handle on my calendar.
-Click on the picture to read the full article.
+You can click on the picture to read the full post.

 The Six-I Method